-Ancient burial sites known as megalithic cemeteries feature imposing prehistoric stone monuments called megaliths, serving as markers for the graves of the departed.
-Scattered across diverse global regions, these cemeteries hold profound archaeological importance, shedding light on burial customs, societal organization, and religious ideologies of antiquated civilizations.
+Ancient burial grounds known as megalithic cemeteries are characterized by large prehistoric stone monuments called megaliths, which served as markers for the graves of the deceased.
+Found across many parts of the world, these cemeteries are of immense archaeological significance, offering valuable insights into the burial practices, social structures, and religious beliefs of ancient civilizations.

-The Hambantota Mahagalwewa Megalithic Cemetery is an ancient pre-historic burial site located bordering Mahagal Wewa Reservoir in Mahagalwewa Grama Niladhari Division of the Divisional Secretariat Division Sooriyawewa in Hambantota District.
+The Mahagalwewa Megalithic Cemetery in Hambantota is an ancient prehistoric burial site situated near the Mahagal Wewa Reservoir, within the Mahagalwewa Grama Niladhari Division of the Sooriyawewa Divisional Secretariat Division in the Hambantota District.

-One can speculate that the raw materials for the burials were sourced from the Gneiss rocks located approximately 200 meters away from this burial complex.
+It is believed that the raw materials used for constructing the burials were obtained from gneiss rock formations located approximately 200 meters (656 feet) away from the burial complex.

 References

-2. (2016) Performance Report 2016 (A summery report consisting the performance of the key divisions in the Department of Archaeology and provincial offices in the year of 2016). rep. Department of Archaeology.
+- (2016) Performance Report 2016 (A summary report consisting the performance of the key divisions in the Department of Archaeology and provincial offices in the year of 2016). rep. Department of Archaeology.

-3. (2017) Performance Report 2017 (A summery report consisting the performance of the key divisions in the Department of Archaeology and provincial offices in the year of 2017). rep. Department of Archaeology.
+- (2017) Performance Report 2017 (A summary report consisting the performance of the key divisions in the Department of Archaeology and provincial offices in the year of 2017). rep. Department of Archaeology.

 Also See